 Alaska appeals court identifies DUI jury instruction tension in Homer case

-The Alaska Court of Appeals affirmed a Homer man's DUI conviction Thursday but used the ruling to identify a tension in the state's standard jury instructions that could affect DUI prosecutions across Alaska.
+The Alaska Court of Appeals affirmed a Homer man's DUI conviction Thursday but used the ruling to flag a flaw in the state's standard jury instructions that could affect DUI prosecutions across Alaska.

-The appeals court found the failure to instruct the jury on the post-driving drinking defense was harmless because Lane did not meet the "some evidence" threshold required for that defense.
-The only evidence supporting the theory was the eight-minute gap between the harbormaster's 911 call and the traffic stop, during which Lane could theoretically have engaged in post-driving drinking.
+The appeals court found the failure to instruct the jury on the post-driving drinking defense was harmless because Lane did not meet the threshold required for that defense.
 No alcohol containers were found in the vehicle, Lane did not testify, and no other evidence of post-driving drinking was presented.
-The court also cautioned that the "some evidence" test is not intended to be a heavy burden, and that trial courts should err on the side of giving instructions on a proposed defense.

 AI-assisted, reviewed by editors.
 Spot an error?